pnuehrenberg/vassi/README.md

 ![GitHub License](https://img.shields.io/github/license/pnuehrenberg/vassi)

 > [!CAUTION]
-> This package and its documentation are still under development.
-The first release will be published alongside our corresponding paper.
+> The first release will be published alongside our corresponding paper.
+The content of this package and its documentation may still change until then.

 # Verifiable, automated scoring of social interactions in animal groups using trajectory data